-3.310.25.
-Baby Not Breathing Calls for Service / AOD Calls involving Children in Medical Distress
+3.310.25 Baby Not Breathing Calls for Service / AOD Calls involving Children in Medical Distress shall respond to the location.

-When medical aid is requested for a baby not breathing or for a child in any type of medical distress that is not an obvious accident or as a result of a pre-existing medical condition, a field unit shall respond to the location.
 A DR number shall be drawn by the field unit and a preliminary investigation will be completed.
 The investigation shall include a written report and recorded interviews with all persons present when the child went into distress.
 Photographs should be taken of the scene and potential evidence should be collected.
 If the incident occurred inside a residence or on private property, the investigating deputy should attempt to gain consent from a person with legal control of the premises to enter and take photographs and process the scene.